eecs130/spring2020/pages/_lectures/13lecture.md

     <i class="fas fa-download"></i>
 </a>

 Today's lecture is a carry-over from last week.
-We will be learning about if/else statements and introducing you to some new data types.
+We will be learning about if/else statements (conditionals).

+We didn't get to data (lists and dictionaries) today, but will pick up with it on Wednesday.